TheHive-Project/CortexDocs/analyzer_requirements.md

 Once you have access to the service, supply the URL of the service as value for the `url` parameter, the API key associated with your account as value for the `key` parameter and the associated password as the value of the `pwd` parameter.

 ### IPInfo
-Get enrichment information from [ipinfo.io](ipinfo.io) service.
+Get enrichment information from the [ipinfo.io](ipinfo.io) service.
 This analyzer comes in two flavors:
 - IPinfo_**Details** : IPinfo details lookup.
 - IPinfo_**Hosted_Domains** : Host domain lookup.

-To query the service, you need to provide an API key in the parameter `api_key`.
+To query the service, you need to provide an API key as value of the `api_key` parameter.

 ### Malpedia
 Scan files against YARA rules automatically downloaded every 10 hours by the analyzer from [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/).